jonelo/jacksum/docs/USE_CASES.md

 with the commands that solve it.
 If you are looking for what a particular option does, you want [Examples](EXAMPLES.md) instead — that document is organized by feature, this one by goal.

-All recipes below have been verified against **Jacksum 4.0.0** on macOS with OpenJDK 25; the program output shown is copied from those runs.
+All recipes below have been verified against **Jacksum 4.0.0** on three systems — Ubuntu 24.04 with OpenJDK 25 and GNU tar 1.35, macOS 26 with OpenJDK 25 and bsdtar 3.5, and Windows 11 build 26200 with OpenJDK 25 and bsdtar 3.8 — and the program output shown is copied from those runs.
+Where a value differs between platforms, the text says which platform it came from; the recipes themselves work everywhere.
+The Ant build file in [7.3](#patch_ant) is the one thing that was never executed;
+everything else, including the `mkpatch.cmd` of [7.2](#patch_script), was run and produced what it claims.
+The only edit made after that run is the `-P /` in the batch file's step 1, a flag whose effect was measured separately.

 A few conventions used throughout: